-We compare the methods below whenever they are applicable to the problem. \begin{itemize} \item \blockapprox: the Block-Diagonal Approximation method proposed in this paper.
-For the dual SVM problem, we utilize the fact that it has a quadratic objective to conduct exact line search efficiently.
-For logistic regression, backtracking line search is used.
-We set $\tau = 10^{-2}, \beta = 0.5$ for the backtracking procedure. \item \disdca \citep{TY13b}: we consider the practical variant because it is shown to be faster than the basic variant.
-Moreover, experimental result in \cite{CM15b} showed that this algorithm (under a different name CoCoA+) is faster than \dsvm, and the best local solver for the per-machine sub-problem is indeed the stochastic coordinate descent method used in \cite{TY13b}. \item \lcommdir \citep{CPL17a}: this is a state-of-the-art distributed primal ERM solver that has been shown to empirically outperform existing distributed primal approaches.
-This algorithm requires differentiability of the primal objective, so we apply it only on squared-hinge loss SVM and logistic regression problems.
-We use the implementation in the package \mpi 2.11.\footnote{\url{http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/distributed-liblinear/}.} \item \tron \citep{YZ14a,CYH17a}: this is a distributed implementation of the trust-region truncated Newton method for unconstrained optimization proposed by \cite{TS83a}.
-This algorithm also requires differentiability of the primal objective, so it is only applied to solve squared-hinge loss SVM and logistic regression problems.
-The implementation of this method is also from \mpi 2.11. \end{itemize} For the choice of $B_t$ in \eqref{eq:Ht} for our method, we use $a_1^t \equiv 1$ for all problems, as it is the closest possible block-diagonal approximation of the real Hessian.
-Regarding $a_2^t$, it is set to $10^{-3}$ for the hinge-loss SVM problem and $0$ for the other two as they have strongly convex dual objective functions.
-For both \disdca and \blockapprox, we implement them in C++ and the local solver being considered is random permutation cyclic coordinate descent (RPCD) for dual SVM \citep{CJH08a} and for dual logistic regression \citep{HFY10a}.
-Note that the original solver in \cite{TY13b} is the dual stochastic coordinate descent algorithm in \cite{SSS12a}, namely the coordinate sampling is with replacement, but it has been shown in \cite{SSS12a} that empirically RPCD is faster, and therefore we apply it in \disdca as well.
-At every iteration, we run one epoch of RPCD on each machine, namely we pass through the whole data set once, before communication.
-This setting ensures that \disdca and \blockapprox have similar computation to communication ratios to that of \lcommdir and \tron, so our results represent both an empirical running time comparison and a rounds of communication comparison.
-The other two algorithms are also implemented in C++.
-For \lcommdir, we take the experimental setting in \cite{CPL17a} to use historical information from the latest five iterations.
+We compare the methods below whenever applicable. \begin{itemize} \item \blockapprox: the Block-Diagonal Approximation method proposed in this paper.
+For the dual SVM problem, we utilize its quadratic objective to conduct exact line search while backtracking line search is used with the parameters being $\tau = 10^{-2}, \beta = 0.5$ for logistic regression.
+For $B_t$ in \eqref{eq:Ht}, we use $a_1^t \equiv 1$ for all problems, as it is the closest block-diagonal approximation of the Hessian.
+We set $a_2^t = 10^{-3}$ in the hinge-loss SVM problem and $a_2^t = 0$ in the other two whose dual objectives are strongly convex. \item \disdca \citep{TY13b}: we use the practical variant for it outperforms th basic variant empirically.
+Moreover, experimental result in \cite{CM15b} showed that this algorithm (under a different name CoCoA+) is faster than \dsvm, and the best solver for the local sub-problems is indeed SDCA used in \cite{TY13b}. \item \lcommdir \citep{CPL17a}: a state-of-the-art distributed primal ERM solver that has been shown to empirically outperform existing distributed primal approaches.
+We take the experimental setting in \cite{CPL17a} to use historical information from the latest five iterations. \item \tron \citep{YZ14a,CYH17a}: a distributed implementation for ERM problems of the trust-region truncated Newton method proposed by \cite{TS83a} \end{itemize} All methods are implemented in C++.
+We use the implementation of \lcommdir and \tron in the package \mpi 2.11.\footnote{\url{http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/distributed-liblinear/}.} These two methods require differentiability of the primal objective, so we apply them only on squared-hinge loss SVM and logistic regression problems.
+We implement \disdca and \blockapprox with the local sub-problem solver being the random permutation cyclic coordinate descent (RPCD) for dual SVM \citep{CJH08a} and for dual logistic regression \citep{HFY10a}.
+Note that the original solver in \cite{TY13b} is the dual stochastic coordinate descent algorithm in \cite{SSS12a} that samples the coordinates with replacement, but it has been shown in \cite{SSS12a} that empirically RPCD is faster, and therefore we apply it in \disdca as well.
+At each iteration, we run one epoch of RPCD on each machine, namely we pass through the whole dataset once, before communication.
+This setting ensures that \disdca and \blockapprox have computation-to-communication ratios similar to that of \lcommdir and \tron, so our results represent both a comparison for the training time and a comparison for the number of communication rounds.